 Pack your Pulse with interests and topics that appeal to you.
 All your desired content can be plucked right out of sources such as magazines, blogs, newspapers or social networks.
 Maybe you have a keen interest in art and design or you could be a complete foodie.
 Well, through this entrant in our sites like Google Reader roster, you’ll be able to espy pages pertaining to all these subjects and more.

 ‘Read, save and share your favorite stories,’ is the call to arms here.
-You’ll even be presented with a visual mosaic layout which displays all the news bits in a clutter-free manner.
+You’ll even be presented with a visual mosaic layout that displays all the news bits in a clutter-free manner.
 You can save interesting articles to read later and sync stories and sources across various platforms like iOS and Android-infused devices via the means of their respective free applications.

 3 – NewsBlur: